 We recommend that you always use the Email widget for e-mail address fields since it automatically validates the syntax of the address and can make the field mandatory.
 As an example, if the submitter’s e-mail address is in cell A7 of the spreadsheet, you can now use this in the Send copy of email of submitted form to the submitter setting to provide an additional e-mail address.
 Just click on the Select Cell button, then select cell A7 in Excel.

 When you’re done, it will look something like this:

 There is also a shorthand notation: just give cell A7 the reserved name email to assign the same setting.

 When a form contains an email field, it becomes easy for the person that submitted the form to communicate with the recipient, and vice versa.

 If you prefer to use your own script to process each submitted web form, enter a link to that script in the URL field.

 If a worksheet contains two input fields, “cust_name” and “cust_city”, the values in these two fields are appended to the link to your script, making it look like this:

 Data is encoded according to the HTTP Post standards, e.g. a space is represented as “%20”.
 Please contact our support department if you need help on how to decode the query string of an HTTP Post operation.

 If you intend to use this feature, you should assign names to all the input cells in the form.
-Otherwise, SpreadsheetConverter has to refer to cells with an internal Excel coding that is different for Excel 2000-2003 and Excel 2007 and later versions.
+Otherwise, SpreadsheetConverter has to refer to cells with an internal Excel coding that is based on the rows and columns of the original spreadsheet.
 Please contact our support department if you need help decoding this format.

 Our form solutions provide lots of added value: